qzq2514/DNNCode/README.md

 Classification models are trained and evaluated on the task of character classification including 36 characters(10 digits and 26 uppercase letter).
 input: 28 x 28 x 3
 environment: openvino 2019  、CORE i7、GTX 1060

+Names of Classfier are just the general type of CNN net,readers can go into codes to find specific type.
 Readers can fine-tuning the network architecture for your own tasks.

 |   Classifier   | Accuarcy (%)|  Speed (ms)|